jdiehll/correcTIR/README.md

 _Note: It may be necessary to type python3 and not just python._

 This will begin processing your data using the inputs defined in "config.json".

+4. Track Progress
+A pop-up window will open, displaying real-time progress by tracking the number of processed images out of the total.
+This allows you to monitor the status of the processing pipeline.

+5. Completion
+Once processing is complete and the progress bar reaches 100%, you can close the pop-up window.
+Your processed data will now be available for review.

 ### Running Individual Functions